twesterhout/lattice-symmetries/python/tutorial.md

 Voila, and you have the working package.
 If you open a new terminal, the last step should be repeated ,i.e., moving to  `lattice-symmetries/python` and typing `nix develop .#python`.

+## Introduction

+The `lattice_symmetries` is a powerful package that nicely works with many-body quantum spin systems and takes into account system symmetries.
+The `lattice_symmetries` implements fast matrix-vector multiplication that can be applied to various problems, such as time evolution or exact diagonalization of many-body Hamiltonians.

 ## Examples